 Name Address Business Background Areas of Responsibility/Nature of Duties Christopher Robert Leonard Chief Executive Officer 1 Columbus Circle, New York, NY 10019 More than three years of Deutsche Bank experience, and more than 20 years of financial markets trading and management experience.
 CEO of Deutsche Bank Securities Inc. (DBSI).
 Performs the duties of CEO of DBSI.
 Rafi Khan Head of a Business Unit, Division or Function 1 Columbus Circle, New York, NY 10019 More than 25 years of experience in the financial services industry.
-Head of US Listed Derivatives Product Deutsche Bank Securities, Inc. Charles Erwin Green Jr Head of Market Risk Methodology Americas 1 Columbus Circle, New York, NY 10019 More than 20 years of investment banking experience.
-Head of Market Risk and Risk Methodology Americas and member of a number of senior Deutsche Bank committees including, the Management Risk Committee, Americas Markets Council, Co-Chair of Volcker Council, and Chair of Market Risk Americas Council.
+Head of US Listed Derivatives Product Deutsche Bank Securities, Inc. Dominick Petruccelli Head of Market and Valuation Risk Americas and Global Head of Credit Trading Risk 1 Columbus Circle, New York, NY 10019 More than 25 years of investment banking experience.
+Head of Market and Valuation Risk Americas and Global Head of Credit Trading Risk; member of a number of senior Deutsche Bank committees including, the Management Risk Committee, Americas Markets Council, and Chair of Market Risk Americas Council.
 Kirsten Salley FCM Chief Compliance Officer, DBSI 1 Columbus Circle, New York, NY 10019 More than 15 years of Compliance/Regulatory Reform experience at Large Financial Institutions FCM Chief Compliance Officer, DBSI.
 Head of Swap Dealer, Security-Based Swap Dealer Compliance, DBAG Tiberio Massaro Chief Financial Officer 1 Columbus Circle, New York, NY 10019 More than 20 years of Finance, Regulatory and Operations experience including prior roles as Chief Financial Officer and Head of Regulatory Reporting for other bank organizations Regional Finance - Finance Director for North America.

-Anthony 1 Columbus More than 35 years of Anthony Stucchio is a Managing

-Stucchio Chief Circle, experience in the Director and the America's Head of

-Operations New York, financial services the Divisional Control and

-Officer NY 10019 industry, particularly in Regulatory office covering the

-the areas of Finance, Operations and Technology

-Operations and Divisions.
-As a member of the COO

-Regulatory Reporting.
-America's Leadership team, he sits
+Anthony Stucchio Chief Operations Officer 1 Columbus Circle, New York, NY 10019 More than 35 years of experience in the financial services industry, particularly in the areas of Finance, Operations and Regulatory Reporting.
+Anthony Stucchio is a Managing Director and the America's Head of the Divisional Control and Regulatory office covering the Operations and Technology Divisions.
+As a member of the COO America's Leadership team, he sits

-More than 10 years with on several regional management

-Deutsche Bank. and risk related oversight

-committees.

-Bibek Ghosh 1 Columbus More than 25 years of Head of ICG Platform Sales,

-Head of a Circle, experience in Americas

-Business Unit, New York, the financial services Listed Derivatives Execution,

-Division or NY 10019 industry.
-Clearing, Rates/FX Prime

-Function Brokerage.
-Bibek Ghosh is the

-Americas Head of Listed

-Derivatives and FX/Rates

-Intermediation Sales responsible

-for promoting Deutsche Bank's

-value proposition which aims to

-solve client-specific requirements

-via tailored modular solutions

-leveraging various cross-asset

-functions.
+More than 10 years with Deutsche Bank. on several regional management and risk related oversight committees.
+Bibek Ghosh Head of a Business Unit, Division or Function 1 Columbus Circle, New York, NY 10019 More than 25 years of experience in the financial services industry.
+Head of ICG Platform Sales, Americas Listed Derivatives Execution, Clearing, Rates/FX Prime Brokerage.
+Bibek Ghosh is the Americas Head of Listed Derivatives and FX/Rates Intermediation Sales responsible for promoting Deutsche Bank's value proposition which aims to solve client-specific requirements via tailored modular solutions leveraging various cross-asset functions.